aatmunbaxi/site/content/computing/doom-config.md

       :n "SPC m z" #'xenops-mode)
 ```

-Increase the preview image sizes so that they're readable.
+Increase the preview image sizes so that they&rsquo;re readable.

 ```emacs-lisp
 (setq xenops-math-image-scale-factor 1.35